backupbrew/switchbrew/Homebrew ABI.md

 ### Entrypoint

 Entrypoint is at binary\_ptr+0.
 At this offset, there is a branch instruction that jumps past the NRO0 header.
-This is for compatibility with NSO0.
+This is for file format polyglot compatibility with NSO0.

 Every application should clean itself up before returning to loader.